Research

 - Quarterly, even if nothing changed.
 AI training data shifts, models update, your category moves.
 A quarterly scan catches drift.

-Each run replaces the previous one for a given brand, so re-running is non-destructive in the sense that you don't lose your tracked Prompts, but you do lose the previous Research snapshot.
-If you want to preserve a point-in-time view, use a Topic Snapshot instead, those persist.
+Re-running a full scan is non-destructive in the sense that you never lose your tracked Prompts, but you do lose the previous full snapshot.
+If you want to preserve a point-in-time view of a slice, deep-scan it in Topics, those stick around.

 Common questions

-How does Trakkr decide which 500 prompts to generate?
+How does Trakkr decide which ~500 questions to generate?

-It reads your brand description, your declared industry and competitors, and your website.
-It then asks an AI model to generate discovery-style prompts across a balanced mix of intents (recommendation, comparison, best-for, etc.) and focus areas (general, budget, enterprise, features, integrations, and so on).
+It reads your brand description, your declared industry and competitors, and your website, then asks an AI model to generate discovery-style questions across a balanced mix of intents (recommendation, comparison, best-for, and so on) and focus areas (general, budget, enterprise, features, integrations).
 Fill out your brand profile properly and this gets sharper.

 Why is my Research position different from my Prompts score?

-Because they're measuring different things.
-Research runs each prompt against a single model.
-Prompts runs each prompt against all eight models and averages.
-Same prompt, different lens.
-If you add a prompt from Research to your active list, expect the score to shift once it starts running across the full model fleet.
+Because they measure different things.
+A Research run samples each question once.
+Your Prompts page runs each prompt across all eight models and averages, every day.
+Same question, different lens.
+If you add a question from Research to your active list, expect the score to shift once it starts running across the full model fleet.

 Does running Research affect my tracked prompts or quota?

 No. Research is a separate run with its own machinery.
-Your active Prompts continue running their daily cycle untouched, and Research doesn't consume prompt slots.
+Your active Prompts keep running their daily cycle untouched, and Research doesn't consume prompt slots.
+Deep scans draw from their own monthly allowance, not your prompt limit.

 Can I re-run Research without losing my last one?

-Why did Quick Wins suggest a prompt I'd never add?
+Why did Quick Wins suggest a question I'd never track?

 Quick Wins ranks by demand and proximity, not strategic fit.
-A high-volume prompt where you rank #4 will surface, even if the prompt is tangential to what you actually sell.
+A high-volume question where you rank #4 will surface even if it's tangential to what you sell.
 Treat the list as a short list, not a checklist.